stan-dev/posteriordb/README.md

 ```

-The posteriors name is setup of the posterior data and the model.
+The posterior name is setup of the posterior data and the model.
 To access a posterior we can use the model name.

 ```
 po <- posterior("8_schools-8_schools_centered", my_pdb)